JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 #### Add a GitHub Actions workflow to your project

-You can set up continuous integration which builds and publishes your library automatically.
+You can set up continuous integration to build and publish your library automatically.
 We’ll use [GitHub Actions](https://docs.github.com/en/actions) as an example.

 To get started, add the following workflow to your repository, in the `.github/workflows/publish.yml` file.